prog4biol/pfb2019/README.md

 ```
 > When the second argument is left blank and the first argument is negative (-X), X characters from the end of the string are returned.

+__Locate and Report__

-__Locate and Report__: The positional index of an exact string in a larger string can be found and returned with the string method
+The positional index of an exact string in a larger string can be found and returned with the string method
 `find`
 .
 A exact string is given as an argument and the index of its first occurance is returned. -1 is returned if it is not found.